Onna-musha: Edo period and beyond

 The onset of the 17th century marked a significant transformation in the social acceptance of women in Japan.
 Many samurai viewed women purely as child bearers; the concept of a woman being a fit companion for war was no longer conceivable.
 The relationship between a husband and wife could be correlated to that of a lord and his vassal.
 According to Ellis Amdur, "husbands and wives did not even customarily sleep together.
 The husband would visit his wife to initiate any sexual activity and afterwards would retire to his own room".

-Although women learned exclusively naginata handling techniques, some women broke tradition and learned different techniques, such as Kenjutsu.
-Sasaki Rui, Chiba Sanako and Nakazawa Koto are examples of women who became prominent swordswomen in Edo period.
-During this time, female-led kenjutsu schools become commonplace, although traditionally the leadership of these schools is passed down patrilineally.
+Not all women focused on use of the naginata.
+Sasaki Rui and Nakazawa Koto are examples of women who became prominent swordswomen in the Edo period.